mustapha0705/Rhizone/README.md

 # Rhizone

+## TODO
+- Convert raw HTML and CSS (Bootstrap) files from [rz_font_end repository](https://github.com/mustapha0705/rz_font_end) used for beta testing into interactive Vue components.
+The TODO section has been added for clarity about the next steps in development.

 **Rhizone** is an online learning platform designed to bridge educational gaps and promote equitable education for students in underserved communities, particularly in Ghana.
 It provides a collaborative space where students can engage in discussions, ask questions, and access peer tutoring from volunteer tutors.
 Rhizone is built using **Node/Express** on the backend and **Vue** on the frontend.

 ## Features